 I sat inside this tent to rest after our morning session dive, and I even tried to take a nap but sitting and lying on top of the rocks made it all impossible.
 Nobody can sleep in this condition, not when the rocks keep poking through the bottom of the tent.

 I got up, put my stuff inside my backpack, and went to one staff.
-I told them that I couldn’t sleep in the tent, so I would go home that night instead.
+I told them I couldn’t sleep in the tent and would go home that night instead.
 Then, I overheard an old lady talking about commuting back to Manila.
 I approached her, asking if it was okay that I went with them.

 Upon hearing this, coach Pangke offered that I use her bed in the shared room.
 At first, I didn’t want to as I didn’t want to impose, and also, where would she sleep?
 She dispelled my worries, saying she could find somewhere else to sleep.
 I was very touched; she didn’t have to do that, you know.
 I thanked her and accepted her offer.